 Symptoms of a cocaine overdose include chest pain, pronounced mood changes, seizures, and aggressive behavior.
 An overdose can damage the heart, liver, brain, and kidneys.
 Professional treatment can help a person recover from cocaine addiction and prevent future overdoses.

-In less than five minutes, see if your loved one—or you—is addicted to cocaine.
+In less than five minutes, see if your loved one—or you—may be addicted to cocaine.
 Take our online confidential survey.